semantic-release/semantic-release/README.md

 > The most important things in your package.json are the name and version fields.
 Those are actually required, and your package won't install without them.
 > -- [npm docs](https://docs.npmjs.com/files/package.json#version)

 While this entirely true the version number doesn't have to be checked into source control. `semantic-release` takes care of the version field right before `npm publish` uses it – and this is the only point when it _really_ is required.

+### Is there a way to preview which version would currently get published?

+If you're running `npm publish` locally `semantic-release` automatically performs a dry run.
+This does log the version that would currently get published, but only if you `git fetch --tags` before.

 ### Can I run this on my own machine rather than on a CI server?

 Of course you can, but this doesn't mean you should.
 Running your tests on an independent machine before releasing software is a crucial part of this workflow.
 Also it is a pain to set this up locally, with GitHub tokens lying around and everything.
+That said, you can either set the environment variable `CI=true`, or run the scripts with `--debug=false` explicitly.
+Don't forget to export `GH_TOKEN=your_token` as well.

 ### Can I manually trigger the release of a specific version?